-THE PRODUCERS, loved to the point of worship by many, remains subject to taste, the refinement/honing/suspension/or lack thereof depending on the viewer.
-A few slices of zany performance to side, it wears out welcome in a hurry, then keeps on whacking you in the face with a mallet.
+THE PRODUCERS, loved to the point of worship by many, remains subject to taste, the refinement/honing/suspension/lack thereof depending on the viewer.
+A few slices of zany performance to the side, it wears out welcome in a hurry, then keeps on whacking you in the face with a mallet.
 I’m no longer a fan, so we won’t be giving the “uproarious” 1968 farce overmuch play here.
 Hart drek.

 Repellent has-been Broadway producer ‘Max Bialystock’ (Zero Mostel) pushes his talent for suckering to the extreme when his hysteria-prone accountant ‘Leo Bloom’ (Gene Wilder) helps him come up with a plan to stage “Springtime For Hitler”, a property so bad it’s guaranteed to fold after the first intermission; Max and Leo then absconding with the invested loot.
 Failure becomes success…

 …which is what happened with this one-gag-fits-all 88-minute assault from Mel Brooks, who wrote it, then directed for the first time.
 Reviews ranged from ecstatic to emetic and the $941,000 elongated skit did scant business.
 Then, it gained traction in colleges and 2nd-run theaters, buoyed by a plug from Peter Sellers (have acid, will fall down larfing), followed by an Oscar win for Brooks’ screenplay.
 33-year-old Wilder, a stage actor in his second film appearance (after a funny bit in Bonnie And Clyde) pulled down an Academy Award nomination for Supporting Actor.
 Though the movie had a disastrous premiere in late 1967, it didn’t get released until November of ’68. *